Native American peoples of Oregon: The Rogue River Wars (1855–1856)

 "The Indians are ignorant, abject, and debased by nature, whose minds are as incapable of instruction as their bodies are of labor....
 They have nothing in common with Humanity but the form; and God has sent us to destroy them, as he did to the Israelites of old to similar tribes."

-The war ended in June 1856, and resulted in 100 Rogue River Indians killed and 94 Soldiers, militia or settlers killed.
+The war ended in June 1856, and resulted in 100 Rogue River Indians killed and 94 soldiers, militia, or settlers killed.
 The Tolowa people and other tribes were moved to reservations after the war.

 Dispossession and the reservation system

 From 1850 to 1855, the Oregon Donation Land Act entitled white male settlers arriving in present-day Oregon to 320 acres of land apiece, while also legitimizing the land claims made by those who had already arrived and claimed land.
 The law also applied to "American half-breed Indians" who made claims on the land.
 The Donation Land Act came into effect before treaties or land cessions were negotiated with Oregon's indigenous peoples, and so allowed white settlers to claim lands already occupied by Native American tribes.
 Eventually, over 2.5 million acres of land were claimed, and with the influx of settlers came increased conflict and so-called "race wars" between themselves and Oregon's indigenous peoples, such as the Rogue River Wars (as discussed previously).

-However, under agreements made with England concerning the turnover of the Oregon Territory to the U.S., the United States had agreed to respect the land rights of indigenous peoples living within the territory.
-The U.S., therefore, was legally unable to allow settlement in the area without making land cession treaties with tribal groups.
+However, under agreements made with England concerning the turnover of the Oregon Territory to the US, the United States had agreed to respect the land rights of indigenous peoples living within the territory.
+Therefore, the US was legally unable to allow settlement in the area without making land cession treaties with tribal groups.
 To get around the issue, the United States Congress passed the Indian Treaty Act the same year that the Oregon Donation Land Act went into effect, which allowed for the appointment of commissioners who would negotiate land cession treaties with, as well as the possible removal of, Native American tribes.

 The decade following the implementation of both acts saw the signing of treaties with indigenous groups throughout the Oregon territory, including the Warm Springs and Wasco tribes (1855), the Siletz (1855), the Cow Creek band (1853), the Umatilla (1855), and the Kalapuya (1855).
-Several tribes living in the Willamette Valley were originally successful in retaining their rights to the lands they inhabited at the time; however, those treaty agreements were never ratified by the United States, and subsequent negotiations by superintendent Joel Palmer resulted in the confederation of the Willamette Valley tribes and their removal to a reservation.
+Several tribes living in the Willamette Valley were originally successful in retaining their rights to the lands they inhabited at the time; however, those treaty agreements were never ratified by the US, and subsequent negotiations by superintendent Joel Palmer resulted in the confederation of the Willamette Valley tribes and their removal to a reservation.

 Many tribes were forcibly removed to reservations, including the Warm Springs Reservation, the Umatilla Reservation, and the Coast Indian Reservation.
 The latter was quickly altered soon after its creation; the reservation lost a significant portion of its original land and was divided into the Grand Ronde and Siletz Reservations.